 If you have been diagnosed with glaucoma, you may have heard of micro incisional glaucoma surgery, also known as MIGS, one of the latest treatments for glaucoma.
 Although there is currently no cure for glaucoma, it is extremely important to treat and control the disease in order to prevent vision loss.
 Sierra Nevada Eye Center remains committed to providing the latest cutting-edge technology to our patients.
 Dr. Wolff was the first surgeon in northern Nevada to implant the iStent, iStent Inject, and Hydrus microstent.

 What Is Micro Incisional Glaucoma Surgery?

 MIGS is a group of surgeries that are designed to lower eye pressure for individuals who have glaucoma, all with fewer possible complications.
 Traditional glaucoma surgeries, such as a trabeculectomy or external tube shunts, can lead to complications such as discomfort, abnormally low eye pressure, and eye infections.
 MIGS procedures use devices that are microscopically sized to work in tandem with tiny incisions, resulting in higher safety and fewer complications than typically experienced with traditional invasive glaucoma procedures.
 These can be performed at the same time as cataract surgery in most cases.
 Common MIGS procedures include the iStent shunt, Hydrus microstent, ABiC (ab internocanaloplasty), GATT (gonioscopy-assisted transluminal trabeculotomy), and Kahook Dual-Blade.
 Both Dr. Wolff and Dr. Westafer are experienced in nearly all of the various MIGS procedures.

-Common MIGS procedures include the iStent shunt, Hydrus microstent, ABiC (ab interno canaloplasty), GATT (gonioscopy-assisted transluminal trabeculotomy), Kahook Dual-Blade, and Xen Gel Stent.
+Common MIGS procedures include the iStent shunt, Hydrus microstent, ABiC (ab interno canaloplasty), GATT (gonioscopy-assisted transluminal trabeculotomy), and Kahook Dual-Blade.
 Dr. Wolff is the first surgeon to perform the iStent procedure in northern Nevada, and both Dr. Wolff and Dr. Westafer are experienced in nearly all of the various MIGS procedures.
 If you have glaucoma, consult our surgeons to see if there is a MIGS procedure appropriate for you.

 iStent® Trabecular Micro-Bypass